180D-FW-2021/Team1/README.md

 Graphical user interface created with TKinter to help the user orient themselves with the product.
 Includes video tutorials of how to use the product.

 Directory: `gui`

+## How to Use
+Download all the files contained within our repo.
+Then, run IMUpi.py on one Raspberry Pi.
+Run mainPi.py on another Raspberry Pi.
+Run gui.py on a computer with a webcam.